 In this section we will take a look at everything there is to know about the original broadcast runs that aired in Japan from the 1980s up through the 1990s.
 The original broadcast run consisted of three series, each divided up into multiple story arcs.
 You can select either a detailed or list view for each series.
 The detailed view will provide a quick synopsis of the series’ respective story arcs and the episodes that they comprise.
 You’ll also be provided with an episode by episode break-down, along with detailed pages for each individual episode, which includes screen shots, episode summaries, next episode information, complete opening and ending credits, and more.
 The list view will provide you with a quick glance at all of the episodes from that specific series, along with their air dates and ratings.

 64 Episodes, 1 TV Special

-This section provides a thorough look at the “refreshed” episodes as broadcast in Japan from 2009 to 2011. detailed view will provide a quick synopsis of the series’ respective story arcs and the episodes that they comprise.
-You’ll also be provided with an episode by episode break-down, along with detailed pages for each individual episode, including screen shots, a quick synopsis, comparisons to the original broadcast, staff credits, and much more.
+This section provides a thorough look at the “refreshed” episodes as broadcast in Japan from 2009 to 2011 and 2014 to 2015.
+The detailed view will provide a quick synopsis of the series’ respective story arcs and the episodes that they comprise.
+You’ll also be provided with an episode by episode break-down, along with detailed pages for each individual episode, including screen shots, a quick synopsis, comparisons to the original broadcast, staff credits, and more.